Best Small Business Loans in Ohio

 Term loan

 If you need a lump sum of cash at once, consider a business term loan.
 Short-term business loans are ideal for more immediate needs or emergency expenses.
-For more substantial investments or projects, a long-term business loan can provide up to $5 million with terms of 10 years or longer.
+For more substantial investments or projects, a long-term business loan can usually provide higher loan amounts and longer repayment windows.

 Line of credit